 Denominations can become movements again by making fundamental changes in mindset and practice, creating space for movement, and reviving their DNA.
 To watch the full conversation, watch below.

-If you are a denominational leader and want to join Ed Love, Larry Walkemeyer, and a group of peers for a learning community journey of how your denomination can become a movement again, visit this page.
+*2ND COHORT ADDED* — If you are a denominational leader and would like to join Larry Walkemeyer and a group of peers for a learning community journey of how your denomination can become a movement again, visit this page.

 Full Video Conversation